vborchsh/c5-fpga-loader/README.md

 Altera Embedded Command Shell (16.1 or newer) should be used to compile the project.
 Just run "make" and there you go.

-If  "socfpga" is presented on LAN then compiled file will be uploaded to */home/root/fpga_manager_test* folder on target.

 ## Loading rbf File

-RBF file should be created from Quartus Project with compression enabled and MSEL [4:0] pins with 01010 settings.
+RBF file should be created from Quartus Project with __compression__ enabled and MSEL [4:0] pins with 01010 settings.
 Code is easily modifiable to match other MSEL configurations (keep an eye on *cdgwdth* and *cdratio* registers) but Altera recommends using always FPP x 32 configuration scheme anyways.

 Main program is called **fpga_rbf_load** and it will look for **fpga_config_file.rbf** file to config the FPGA.